SYen-qc/Quantum_computing/README.md

 # Quantum_computing
-Here, I collect the codes that I wrote during my learning of quantum computing.
+Here, I collect some of the codes that I wrote during my learning of quantum computing.

 I mainly write the code with the use of Qulacs,